Velimir Bujanec: Professional career

+Controversies

+In January 2026, while appearing on a right-wing Podcast Velebit, Bujanec admitted that, during the early stages of the Croatian War of Independence in 1991, he fabricated lists of alleged “UDBA agents” and “KOS agents” while working with the newspaper Slobodni tjednik.
+According to Bujanec, the lists were created by arbitrarily selecting names from telephone books, modifying them to appear credible, and occasionally including individuals with whom he had personal disputes.

 Personal life

 In 2017, Bujanec married Karolina Šego.

 Legal issues

 In 2014, he was arrested for providing a prostitute with cocaine and spent a month in Remetinec prison.
 He was sentenced to a total of ten months in prison, suspended for three years.
 In 2023, he and two other men were recorded singing "Jasenovac i Gradiška Stara", a song notorious for glorifying massacres perpetrated by the Ustashas during World War II.